KevinH2017/Python-YOLOv8/README.md

 # Python-YOLOv8
- Collection of Python YOLOv8 apps
+ Collection of Python apps that use the YOLOv8 library